kenhchan/statistics_notes/cochrans_theorem_and_one-way_anova.md

 <em>n<sub>1</sub></em> + ... + <em>n<sub>m</sub></em> be the number of observations.
 We denote by <em>X<sub>i.</sub></em>
 the mean of the observations in the <em>i</em>-th group, and <em>X<sub>..</sub></em> be the aggregate sample mean.

 The usual null hypothesis in this situation is that the population means of each group are the same.
-Let <em>&mu;</em> be the common population mean of each group and <em>&sigma;<sup>2</sup></em> be the population variance.
+Let <em>&mu;</em> be the common population mean of each group and <em>&sigma;<sup>2</sup></em> be the population variance, which is assumed to be the same in all the groups (the homoscedasticity assumption).
 We will normalise the observed random variables by setting

 <em>Z<sub>i</sub></em> = (<em>X<sub>i</sub></em> - <em>&mu;</em>) / <em>&sigma;</em>